saeideh02/Language-Modeling/README.md

 Then we tried with AWD-LSTM model and we tried changing some hyper-parameters and adding some techniques.

 Our results are shown in the table below:

+To use some techniques we are inspired by paper:"Regularizing and Optimizing LSTM Language Models"